Months after TikTok influencer boosts business, smoothie shop prepares for second location

 BATON ROUGE - A local smoothie shop owner recounted the overnight success brought to her business from a viral video posted to TikTok as she prepares to open her second location.

-Heather Smith, who owns Dr. Feelgood with her husband, said her business was only a few months old when TikTok influencer Keith Lee visited her Brightside Drive store in June.
+Heather Smith, who owns Dr. Feelgood with her husband, said her business was only a few months old when TikTok influencer Keith Lee visited her store in June.

 Before Lee stopped by, Smith said she was struggling to manage everyday operations with no employees and only a few customers.